Introduction

 Bonifacio, located at the southernmost tip of Corsica, is well-connected and can be reached in several ways:

-- By Ferry: Bonifacio has a direct ferry connection to Sardinia (Santa Teresa Gallura), making it an easy crossing from Italy.
+- By Ferry: Bonifacio has a direct ferry connection to Sardinia (Santa Teresa Gallura), making the crossing from Italy easy.
 The ferry ride takes about 50 minutes and is operated by Moby and Ichnusa Lines.

 - By Bus: Seasonal buses connect Bonifacio to Porto-Vecchio, Figari Airport, and Ajaccio, but schedules can be limited, especially outside peak season.